 An embedded Jetty 8 web server is defined, listening on port 8080.

-In newer version of cargo (1.1.0 upwards), the default value of the wait flag has been changed to false, due to this bug, for cargo:start.
+In newer version of cargo (1.1.0 upwards), the default value of the wait flag has been changed to false, for cargo:start.
 This goal should only be used for running integration tests and is bound to the Maven lifecycle; for development, the cargo:run goal should be executed instead – which has wait=true.

 In order for the package maven phase to generate a deployable war file, the packaging of the project must be: <packaging>war</packaging>.